Integral action for bilinear systems with application to counter current heat exchanger: Introduction

 A model for a HEX can be obtained in the form of a distributed parameter system by writing energy balance equations, that is a set of partial differential equations (PDE) where the state variables are space and time dependent.
 Several authors addressed the control of a HEX based on a PDE model, see, e.g., \cite{MAIDI2009,Cassol2019,HUHTALA2019}.
 For output temperature control, finite-dimensional approximations are frequently adopted in the literature, as in \cite{Varga1995,Scholten17,Chandrashekar1982}.
 These models generally fall into two main categories: (i) those based on thermodynamic principles, potentially nonlinear; and (ii) those adopting linear input-output dynamic representations.
 As a result, the control of HEX systems has been explored through a variety of approaches depending on the chosen model structure.
 Among these are partial feedback linearization \cite{Alsopt89,maidi2020pde}, nonlinear dynamic output-feedback controllers for simplified bi-compartmental models \cite{ZAVALARIO2009}, and model predictive control (MPC) for nonlinear models \cite{SRIDHAR2016}.
 PID controllers are also commonly employed in practical applications \cite{DIAZMENDEZ2014}.

 In \cite{zitte2020robust}, the authors propose a control strategy for a counter-current heat exchanger (HEX) based on a finite-dimensional model.
 The HEX is represented as a cascade of homogeneous compartments, and the dynamic model is derived by formulating the energy balance equations for each compartment.
 These equations account for convective heat transfer, heat exchange between the hot and cold fluid streams, and assume a uniform mass flow rate for both fluids.
-The control law is designed using the forwarding approach, as introduced in \cite{Praly2001, Astolfi2017}.
+The control law is designed using the forwarding approach, as introduced in \cite{Praly2001, Astolfi2017}, and assumes the availability of full state measurements.
+This requirement renders the strategy implementationally challenging, as the number of necessary sensors increases linearly with the number of compartments used to model the HEX.

 The aim of this work is twofold: to address a concrete control problem of practical relevance, and to place our contribution within the broader theoretical framework of bilinear system control.
-Specifically, we focus on the problem of output regulation for bilinear systems in the presence of input saturation.
-In line with previous works \cite{longchamp2003controller, kawano2023stabilization, monfared2023stabilization, andrieu2012global, chen1998exponential, gutman2003stabilizing}, we assume that the system is open loop stable, a condition that is satisfied by many real world applications such as heat exchangers \cite{zitte2020robust} and power flow converters \cite{simon2023robust}.
-To address this problem, we extend the system by incorporating integral action and propose three different feedback control strategies.
-The first is a direct application of the forwarding technique, as presented in \cite{Astolfi2017}.
-The second strategy is based on output feedback, using a Luenberger observer to estimate the state.
-While previous work such as \cite{sacchelli2020dynamic} has successfully used dynamic observers for output stabilization, their design is based on a slow Luenberger observer and is not suitable when integral action is present.
-In our setting, the dynamics introduced by the integrator require faster estimation to maintain stability.
-Therefore, we construct a sufficiently fast Luenberger observer, with a design procedure based on linear matrix inequalities.
-This approach is inspired by the LMI-based observer synthesis developed in \cite{zemouche2013lmi}.
-In contrast to \cite{Astolfi2017}, our method explicitly considers the bilinear nature of the system and prioritizes practical tunability for engineering applications.
+Specifically, we focus on the problem of output regulation for bilinear systems subject to input saturation, in the presence of constant references and disturbances.
+In line with previous works \cite{longchamp2003controller, kawano2023stabilization, monfared2023stabilization, andrieu2012global, chen1998exponential, gutman2003stabilizing}, we assume that the system is open loop stable.
+This condition is satisfied by many real world applications such as heat exchangers \cite{zitte2020robust} and power flow converters \cite{simon2023robust}.
+To address this problem, we extend the system by incorporating an integral action and propose

-Moreover, unlike \cite{monfared2023stabilization}, our output feedback strategy does not rely on passivity properties of the plant, allowing for a more general design framework that aligns with the direction proposed in \cite{kawano2023stabilization}.
-Finally, we show that even under more restrictive assumptions, a pure output feedback controller combined with integral action can achieve effective regulation.
-The theoretical analysis supporting this result is inspired by singular perturbation methods, as developed in \cite{lorenzetti2022saturating}.